About this post

 If you want to use the Optiboot bootloader (below), then I recommend a USB-to-TTL adapter with DTR pin.

 The wiring is also not particularly complicated.
 All you need is a Schottky diode and a 470 Ω resistor.
 I have found different specifications for the diode.
 Partly Schottky diodes were used, but partly also “normal” diodes.

-It does not necessarily have to be the 1N4148 diode shown here.
+So, it does not necessarily have to be the 1N4148 diode shown here.
 For me, it also worked with the Schottky diode SB360, which is oversized for this purpose.
-Alternatively, to the Schottky diode you can use a resistor.
+Alternatively, to the diode you can use a resistor.
 I successfully tried with 4.7 kΩ.
 However, depending on the adapter you use, there may also be a few pitfalls.
 I recommend: Try it first and if there are problems, see what Spence Konde writes about these issues here.

 As a programmer, you choose one of the SerialUPDI options.
 Test which speed (baud rate) works for you.